TSGM: A Flexible Framework for Generative Modeling of Synthetic Time Series: Framework Design

 \section{Framework Design}

-We built the TSGM architecture on three pillars: flexibility, extensibility, and reliability.
-The framework is flexible because it allows users to switch between the methods and select the most effective one effortlessly (e.g., switching between data-driven and simulator-based approaches).
-It is extensible as the users can implement new or extend existing methods --- it is easy to experiment with custom optimizers, metrics, and architectures in TSGM.
-Lastly, the reliability of the framework is guaranteed by testing, static type checking, and experiments.
-Schematically, we show the architecture of the system in Fig.~\ref{figure:tsgm_architecture}.
+TSGM provides a unified API that allows users to effortlessly switch between different methods, such as data-driven and simulation-based approaches, to select the most effective one.
+Additionally, TSGM is extensible, enabling users to implement new methods or extend existing ones easily, allowing for experimentation with custom optimizers, metrics, and architectures.
+The framework's reliability is ensured through comprehensive testing, static type checking, and experiments.
+The high-level architecture of the system is illustrated in \cref{figure:tsgm_architecture}.

-\emph{\textbf{Architecture Zoo.}} Architecture Zoo is a storage object of NN architectures that the framework users can utilize.
-Each model has been tested in various experimental settings and, thus, might be practical for the users.
-Additionally, Architecture Zoo provides information on restrictions or areas of applicability (e.g., multivariate time series with temporal labels).
-Zoo is separated from the generators, which allows the same architectures to be reused with different learning procedures (for example, the same discriminator and generator with GANs and WGANs).
-Moreover, it provides several baseline models for downstream tasks, e.g., for time series regression and classification, which is especially convenient for evaluation.
+\textbf{Architecture Zoo.} Architecture Zoo is a repository of neural network architectures that framework users can utilize for various purposes, such as solving downstream problems or serving as subcomponents in generative methods, for example, as a discriminator or generator in GANs.
+Each model has been tested in various experimental settings, making them practical for users.
+The repository includes CNN-, RNN-, and transformer-based architectures for time series analysis.

-\emph{\textbf{Metrics.}} Metrics module implements evaluation procedures that were described in Sec.~\ref{section:synthetic_data_evaluation}.
-It is closely coupled with the statistics module, which introduces summary statistics and performs the evaluation of generated data.
-It is also connected with Architecture Zoo to calculate predictive consistency and downstream effectiveness metrics.
-The results of metrics calculation can be used further in optimizers.
+\textbf{Metrics.} The Metrics module implements the evaluation procedures described in \cref{section:synthetic_data_evaluation}.
+It is closely integrated with the Statistics module, which introduces summary statistics and evaluates generated data.
+Additionally, the Metrics module is connected to the Architecture Zoo, using its downstream models to assess the quality of generated data in terms of downstream gain and predictive consistency.

-\emph{\textbf{Optimizers.}} This module aims to extend standard optimization procedures to tailor synthetic data generation cases.
-For instance, it implements optimization procedures for simulator parameter inference.
-One example of an optimizer is an approximate Bayesian computation engine, which computes the posterior of the model’s parameters without likelihood.
-Other uses of this module could be, for instance, implementing differentially private optimizers for DL methods.
+\textbf{Optimizers.} This module aims to enhance standard optimization procedures to suit synthetic data generation scenarios.
+For example, it incorporates an approximate Bayesian computation engine for selecting simulator parameters.
+Additionally, this module can be used to implement differentially private optimizers for deep learning methods, among other potential applications.

-\emph{\textbf{Performance.}} The framework is built on top of TensorFlow.
-The code can be executed on CPUs, GPUs, and TPUs, or perform distributed training.
+\textbf{Performance.} The code can be executed on CPUs, GPUs, and TPUs, and perform distributed training, which significantly improves the performance.